 If you’re not much of a seafood fan, this is one you may want to skip, but if you love anchovies or bottarga in your pasta, this should be right up your ally.
 You can get mentaiko at Japanese or Korean markets (where it’s called myeongran jeot) and the shiso should be available at most Japanese grocery stores.
 If you’re having trouble finding it, try buying some from your local sushi joint (shiso is that green leaf that often comes as a garnish for sashimi)

 When preparing this pasta, be sure you use a mild creamy olive oil.
 Grassy or spicy olive oils tend to clash with the roe making it taste bitter (kind of like drinking orange juice after brushing your teeth).
 You can always test for this by mixing a small amount and tasting it.
 If you can’t seem to find an olive oil that works, you can always just use regular vegetable oil.
 I also like adding a bit of butter in to make the pasta a bit more creamy, but if you’re worried about the fat, you can leave it out.

-- 2 tablespoons unsalted butter cut into a couple slices
+- 2 tablespoons cultured unsalted butter (cut into a couple slices)

 - If you get your mentaiko (a.k.a. spicy cod or pollack roe) in a jar you can just measure it out into a bowl.
 Otherwise cut each roe sac in half and squeeze out the roe from each half, discarding the membrane.

 - Add the olive oil and black pepper and stir to combine.
 Meanwhile boil a large pot of well salted water and cook the pasta according to the package directions.